For Your Eyes Only (soundtrack)

-For Your Eyes Only is the soundtrack for the 12th James Bond film of the same name.
+For Your Eyes Only is the 1981 soundtrack for the 12th James Bond film of the same name.

 The theme song was written by Bill Conti (music) and Michael Leeson (lyrics), and performed by Sheena Easton.
-The song was later nominated for both an Academy Award and Golden Globe in 1982.
+The song was later nominated for both an Academy Award for Best Original Song at the 54th Academy Awards and Golden Globe Award for Best Original Song at the 39th Golden Globe Awards in 1982.
 Easton also made Bond film history as the first (and, to date, only) artist to perform the theme song on-screen during the opening title sequence.

 Originally, the band Blondie was approached to write and perform the theme song for the film.
-They produced a song also called For Your Eyes Only that they turned in to the producers, however, this was rejected because the company wanted the Conti song and the band refused, and subsequently asked Easton to record an entirely new theme.
+They produced a song also called "For Your Eyes Only" that they turned in to the producers, however, this was rejected because the producers wanted the Conti song and the band refused, and subsequently asked Easton to record the entirely new theme.
 Blondie eventually released their song on the 1982 album The Hunter.
-The track Make It Last All Night, performed by Rage and used for the scene at hitman Gonzales' Spanish poolside, is notable for lyrics more suggestive than in almost any other Bond film.
+The track "Make It Last All Night", performed by Rage and used for the scene at hitman Hector Gonzales (Stefan Kalipha)'s Spanish poolside, is notable for lyrics more suggestive than in almost any other Bond film.